 In 2014, the NNI agencies examined the implementation and coordination of the 2011 EHS Research Strategy in a Progress Review on the Coordinated Implementation of the National Nanotechnology Initiative 2011 Environmental, Health, and Safety Research Strategy.
 The examples described in this document demonstrate the breadth of activities in all six core research areas of the 2011 NNI EHS Research Strategy carried out by Federal agencies participating in the NNI, and of the collaborative efforts that the agencies have undertaken with external stakeholders.

-To make the Federally funded nanoEHS research most practical and timely, the framework underlying the 2011 nanoEHS research strategy integrates several important concepts—risk assessment and product life cycle stages—into the basic and applied research to understand the EHS impacts of nanomaterials.
-Risk assessment is a process through which new materials are evaluated for their ability to cause unanticipated harm to humans and the environment.
-This evaluation is based on scientific data that measures the magnitude of the harm an individual might experience based on the size of the exposure and the biological response to that exposure.
+To make Federally funded nanoEHS research practical and timely, the framework underlying the 2011 nanoEHS research strategy integrates several important concepts—risk assessment, product life cycle stages, and exposure—into the basic and applied research to understand the potential EHS impacts of nanomaterials.